Video Game Caring Potential

 - Grand Theft Auto IV actually gives you the chance to spare several targets that you've been assigned to kill.
 Some of them even show up with little sidequests you can follow if you proceed to do so.

 - Red Dead Redemption has this in spades.
 There's several chances for you to help out the random bystanders, from saving a woman who's about to be stabbed to death, preventing innocent people from being shot down, or even helping a guy recover his stolen horse.
-Not only that, but you're even given the means of acting in self-defense through lethal or non-lethal means thanks to your lasso, which means if you work real you can really build yourself up as a man of honor.
+Not only that, but you're even given the means of acting in self-defense through lethal or non-lethal means thanks to your lasso, which means if you work for it you can really build yourself up as a man of honor.
 It certainly feels rewarding when your fame goes up enough so that random citizens you pass by actually start saying "hi" or even praising you for your efforts.
 And that actually makes it all the more tragic when your character gets killed at the end and the Manipulative Bastard behind it gets you remembered as a monster.

 - Space Marine has this through raw storytelling; there is neither in-game reward nor punishment for allowing the Imperial Guard units to be slaughtered by rampaging Orks or daemons, short of having that much less fire support as you carve a bloody swathe through that portion of the green tide.
 You do, however, start to feel for the plucky little guys, not just for the fact that they look upon you in awe like literal angels from heaven come to save them (with bits of NPC chatter making some seem like their lives are now complete and would be satisfied if they died fighting alongside you), but from the way the genetically enhanced, gigantic One-Man Army main characters praise them for holding out a last line of defense against seemingly insurmountable odds.
 You will end up rushing headlong into those xenos scum, just to make sure that many more brave Guardsmen don't get crumped while you hang back and shoot at things.